skatermath/scanpy/README.md

 # Scanpy – Single-Cell Analysis in Python

+This version adds PaCMAP as an option for dimensionality reduction in tools and plotting.

 Scanpy is a scalable toolkit for analyzing single-cell gene expression data built jointly with [anndata](https://anndata.readthedocs.io).
 It includes preprocessing, visualization, clustering, trajectory inference and differential